This is Pen, a highly scalable, highly available, robust load balancer

 client disconnects.
 The whole transaction is over in seconds.

-This load balancer is known to work on FreeBSD, Linux, HP-UX and Solaris.
+This load balancer is known to work on a long lite of operating systems,

 Success stories or problem reports are welcome.